How To Get Your First Gig As A Band Or Musician

 So you want to perform live in front of an audience?
 Great!

 Most people who have picked up an instrument eventually end up wanting to showcase their skills – sometimes it’s just to their friends and some it’s an audience full of random people.

 If you’re in the position where you want to perform and play your first gig, you’ve come to the right place.
 But there’s more to it than meets the eye!

 - Can you actually play?
 Have you listened to yourself back?
 It’s like singing – everyone thinks they might be alright, but it’s usually only a few who can actually sing.
 Gather your extended family and friends – those you can trust – to give you honest feedback.

 - Do you have your own original material?
 This is an important one.
-While people do love the classics, promoters may not necessarily want to hear you playing Wonderwall and Hallelujah amongst others they fondly recognise.
+While people do love the classics, promoters may not necessarily want to hear you playing Wonderwall or Hallelujah.
 If you do want to perform a covers set, you may be better contacting local bars/restaurants and ask if they are looking for a performer.

 - Think about where you want to perform.
 Most live music venues operate a strict age policy.
 While some venues do allow those under the age of 18 years old to perform, most venues operate a strict 18+ age policy.

 - Do your have your music recorded?
 It may prove difficult to convince promoters to book you if they haven’t heard your music.
 Even if it’s lo-fi, grab your smartphone and record a video on your phone.